Locations:

 How is rheumatic heart disease diagnosed?

-Your provider may use the following tests to diagnose heart valve disease:
+Your provider may use the following tests to diagnose rheumatic heart disease:

 • Blood tests to check for inflammation or a high immune response.

-• Echocardiogram (an ultrasound of the heart) to find leaky or narrowed heart valves.
+• Echocardiogram (an ultrasound of your heart) to find leaky or narrowed heart valves.

-• Electrocardiogram (test of the heart’s electrical activity) to check the heartbeat.
+• Electrocardiogram (EKG, a test of your heart’s electrical activity) to check for abnormal rhythms.

 Management and Treatment